-Keypad control by Arduino.
+Keypad control by Arduino

 Hello guys, Welcome back to my SriTu Hobby blog.
 Today we are going to talk about a topic that is very important to us.
 It’s about how to connect a keypad with an Arduino board.
 By that can get digital values to the Arduino board.
 The digital input details post link is below.
 Click me

-What is a keypad?
+What is the keypad?

 This keypad has 16 keys.
 We can use 8 digital pins to access these 16 key inputs.
 These keypads are connected to the matrix way.
 Look at the photo below.

 The rows and columns of these keypads are connected together.
 It uses 8 digital pins to control this.
 We can use this component to enter the passwords or phone numbers in the Arduino.
 Let’s talk about those topics in our next articles.
 We will first learn the Arduino basics.
-Okay, let’s see how to work these keypads.
-Therefore the required components are as follows.

 Step 1